evv42/kyacopycat/README.txt

 HOW TO BUILD

-for building this emulator you will need a UNIX system with a copy of the SDL2 library and a working C compiler note that the Musashi 68K emulator won't compile correctly with BSD make
+for building this emulator you will need a UNIX system with a copy of either the SDL2 library or Xlib and a working C compiler note that the Musashi 68K emulator won't compile correctly with BSD make

 please consult the config.h header and the build.sh script for more information